clearflask/clearflask/INSTALLATION.md

 Although not intended for production, you can spin up all dependencies via Docker.

-1. Download or build the artifact `clearflask-release-*-docker-compose-self-host.tar.gz`
-2. Run `docker-compose -f docker-compose.deps.yml up`
+Simply add the `--profile with-deps` to your `docker-compose` command when starting ClearFlask.

-All database content will be written to local `data` folder.
+All database content will be persisted to local filesystem under `data` folder.

 ### Via AWS